GLEF1X/glQiwiApi/docs/installation.rst

 Installation
 ============

-Supported Python versions: `3.7` and higher
+.. tip:: Supported Python versions: `3.7` and higher

 Stable release
 ----------------

-To install glQiwiApi, run this command in your terminal:
+In order to install glQiwiApi, run this command in your terminal:

 .. code-block:: console